We cannot do the work we do

 Board of Directors & Staff

-Jamie Cresswell (2016)
+Jamie Cresswell (2016) - Chair

 Jamie’s son was diagnosed with a stage 3 brain tumour, 3yrs ago, he underwent emergency surgery to remove the tumour, and that was followed up with radiation and chemotherapy treatments.
 His son required a second surgery to remove cancerous tissue; however, after this surgery no radiation or chemotherapy was required.
 His son continues to be monitored at Sick Kids Hospital in Toronto.